theshingstar030818/angular-starter/README.md

 ## Installing
 * `fork` this repo
 * `clone` your fork
-* `npm install typings webpack-dev-server rimraf webpack -g` to install required global dependencies
+* `npm install webpack-dev-server rimraf webpack -g` to install required global dependencies
 * `npm install` to install all dependencies
-* `typings install` to install necessary typings
 * `npm run server` to start the dev server in another tab

 ## Running the app